 As a performer, Cooke began on local open-mic stages (notably, the famous Tuesday night open mic at Happy Endings Cake and Coffeehouse), and by 1996 was appearing solo at a few local venues.
 During the period 1998-2001, Cooke performed frequently with Syracuse-area vocalist and mandolinist Hanna Richardson and bassist John Dancks; together, they were known as the Short Order Symphony.
 Then, in late 2001, following a year’s hiatus from performing, Cooke re-emerged with His Band Joe, consisting first of only Joe Cleveland on guitar, banjo, and vocals; and eventually reintroducing John Dancks on bass.

 Cooke is also a member of Genesee Ted, a local combo performing bluegrass, classic country, and old-time mountain music.
 In this band, Cooke plays mandolin, guitar, and Strumstick, while also singing songs such as "Bury Me Beneath the Willow" and "In the Pines."
 Though he retired recently, he was, for 14 years, president and a lead volunteer of the nonprofit Folkus Project, which stages folk and acoustic concerts in Syracuse (www.folkus.org).
-And he leads and facilitates a monthly gathering of local songwriters, called the Words & Music Songwriters Woodshed.

 “Snowball’s Chance” Released in fall 2003, "Snowball's Chance" is a 15-song album that features Cooke’s combo of the time, His Band Joe, which was Joe Cleveland on banjo, guitar, and vocals; and John Dancks on bass.
 Selections on this album typify the range of Cooke’s outlook, from the mildly acerbic “It’s About Freakin’ Time” to the moving and utterly original “Bone” and “Cold Day in Hell.”
 The album immediately earned a four-out-of-four-star review from the Syracuse Post-Standard’s Mark Bialczak, who later named “Snowball’s Chance” the #3 local album of 2003.